About the EPA

 THE EPA VALUE PROPOSITION

-- The EPA enables members to more effectively influence their organisation’s culture, philosophy and values; encourages members to speak out as a force for good and as opponents of corruption; and provides a platform for members’ articles to be posted on its website and to do talks or host events, talks or webinars for the EPA.
+• The EPA enables Ethics Professionals to effectively influence their organisation’s culture, philosophy, and values, and encourages them to speak out as a force for good and as opponents of corruption.